 Currently, The Fibroid Treatment Network is limited to Orange County, but Dr. Harris hopes their mission of “physicians dedicated to treating patients comprehensively” will catch on nationwide.
 “At the end of the day, as I say repeatedly, no one type of doctor can take care of every fibroid patient.
 It sometimes takes a team of doctors and different types of procedures to best care for a patient.”

-ABOUT THE AUTHOR Alicia Armeli is a Health Freelance Writer and Editor, Registered Dietitian Nutritionist, and Certified Holistic Life Coach.
-She has master’s degrees in English Education and Nutrition.
-Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and wellbeing.
-In addition to writing, she enjoys singing, traveling abroad and volunteering in her community.
+ABOUT THE AUTHOR Alicia Armeli is a health freelance writer and editor, registered dietitian nutritionist, and certified holistic life coach.
+She has master’s degrees in English education and nutrition.
+Through her writing, she empowers readers to live optimally by building awareness surrounding issues that impact health and well-being.
+She is a paid consultant of Merit Medical.